Minnesota Varsity 2020: Send in your submissions now!

-Flutist Karen Baumgartner from Roseville, Minn., was a Minnesota Varsity 2011 and 2012 Featured Artist.
-She recently got in touch with Classical MPR's Christine Sweet to share what she's doing now.
+Karen Baumgartner, originally from Roseville, was a Minnesota Varsity 2011 and 2012 Featured Artist.
+She recently got in touch with Classical MPR to share her latest news.

 Karen Baumgartner, 2011 & 2012 Featured Artist, flute

 Attended: Indiana University, Bloomington, Ind. and University of Texas at Austin, Tex.

 I am from Roseville, Minnesota and love showing off and spouting random facts about this lovely state.
 I am happy to have graduated twice with degrees in Flute Performance from Indiana University and The University of Texas at Austin and am even happier to be out in the real world using those skills to make a living.
 I am currently a professional freelance flutist who has performed in a number of things including Minnesota Opera productions and Minnesota State Dance Theater's annual Nutcracker production which have both taught me how to cope with the fact that I'll never get to see the stage while performing in a pit.
 In addition to performing I also get to teach flute as adjunct faculty at the University of Northwestern St Paul and the University of Minnesota Morris.

 I can't believe Minnesota Varsity is already in its 10th season!!
 I remember when I initially heard about it and was excited to apply.
 Soon after I sent my application in I received an email saying I was the very first applicant.
 While filling out my application there was a box which we had to type in what our music goals were.
 In that box I typed "My goal is to be the best musician I can be and to someday be in a professional orchestra".
 A few simple innocent words that came laced with just about every emotion possible.